maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonbase.txt

 .. function:: hildon_gtk_radio_button_new (size, group)

-    This is a convenience function to create a :class:`GtkRadioButton` setting its size to one of the pre-defined Hildon sizes.
+    This is a convenience function to create a :class:`gtk.RadioButton` setting its size to one of the pre-defined Hildon sizes.

     Buttons created with this function also override the "gtk-button-images" setting.
 Images set using :func:`gtk_button_set_image` are always shown.

-    Buttons created using this function have "focus-on-click" set to False by default.
+    Buttons created using this function have "focus-on-click" set to ``False`` by default.

     :param size: Flags indicating the size of the new button
-    :param group: An existing radio button group, or ``NULL`` if you are creating a new group
+    :param group: An existing radio button group, or ``None`` if you are creating a new group
-    :returns: A newly created :class:`GtkRadioButton` widget.
+    :returns: A newly created :class:`gtk.RadioButton` widget.

     .. versionadded 2.2

 .. function:: hildon_gtk_radio_button_new_from_widget (size, radio_group_member)

-    This is a convenience function to create a :class:`GtkRadioButton` setting its size to one of the pre-defined Hildon sizes.
+    This is a convenience function to create a :class:`gtk.RadioButton` setting its size to one of the pre-defined Hildon sizes.

     Buttons created with this function also override the "gtk-button-images" setting.
 Images set using :func:`gtk_button_set_image` are always shown.

-    Buttons created using this function have "focus-on-click" set to False by default.
+    Buttons created using this function have "focus-on-click" set to ``False`` by default.

     :param size: Flags indicating the size of the new button
-    :param radio_group_member: widget to get radio group from or ``NULL``
+    :param radio_group_member: widget to get radio group from or ``None``
-    :returns: A newly created :class:`GtkRadioButton` widget.
+    :returns: A newly created :class:`gtk.RadioButton` widget.

     .. versionadded 2.2

 .. function:: hildon_gtk_tree_view_new (mode)

-    Creates a new :class:`GtkTreeView` widget with the Hildon UI mode set to ``mode``
+    Creates a new :class:`gtk.TreeView` widget with the Hildon UI mode set to ``mode``

     :param mode: the Hildon UI mode
-    :returns: A newly created :class:`GtkTreeView` widget.
+    :returns: A newly created :class:`gtk.TreeView` widget.

     .. versionadded 2.2

 .. function:: hildon_gtk_tree_view_new_with_model (mode, model)

-    Creates a new :class:`GtkTreeView` widget with the Hildon UI mode set to ``mode`` and the model initialized to ``model``.
+    Creates a new :class:`gtk.TreeView` widget with the Hildon UI mode set to ``mode`` and the model initialized to ``model``.

     :param mode: the Hildon UI mode
     :param model: the model.
-    :returns: A newly created :class:`GtkTreeView` widget.
+    :returns: A newly created :class:`gtk.TreeView` widget.

     .. versionadded 2.2